This blog may contain affiliate links. Read our disclosure policy for more info.

-It definitely eased our sore muscles and at only $2.60 USD to enter for an hour, it paid for itself pretty quickly!
+It definitely eased our sore muscles and at only $2.60 USD to enter for 1.5 hours, it paid for itself pretty quickly!
 Of the two hot springs in the Sacred Valley, we went to, Cocalmayo was definitely our favorite.

 18. Go weaving in Chinchero

 Weaving is a traditional practice that has been used by the Peruvian people for generations.
 These textiles are done in a way that they have a beautiful double-sided design.